 Providing OnceHub with records of your processing activities

-- Fill out the section Your use of personal data (Figure 1).
+- Scroll down and fill out the section Your use of personal data (Figure 1).

 You’re all set!
 You have now provided OnceHub with a record of your processing activities.